-- Participants are engaged in a Work Experience component based on their benefit calculation.
-An individual cannot be mandated to do more hours at a worksite during the month than their food stamp benefits for the month of participation divided by the higher of the Federal/State minimum wage divided by the number of individuals in the food stamp assistance group. - Participants complete their assigned hours or complete hours based on their ability to participate.
-The program will encourage participants to complete all of their hours; however, the staff will work with participants based on their ability to participate.
+- Description of Component: Program participants who are receiving food assistance benefits are connected with an employer to build employability skills or job related skills through actual work experience or training at a worksite.
+The goal is to help the participant move into employment. - Participants are engaged in a Work Experience component based on their benefit calculation.
+An individual cannot be mandated to do more hours at a worksite during the month of participation than the benefit calculation allows.
+The benefit calculation is the amount of an individual's food assistance benefits divided by the higher of the Federal or State minimum wage, divided by the number of individuals in the food assistance benefits group, not to exceed 120 hours total for any household member individually in any month. - Participants complete their assigned hours or complete hours based on their ability to participate.
+The program will encourage participants to complete all of their hours; however, staff will work with participants based on their ability to participate.
 An individual may complete less than the calculation for several reasons: - The participant has limited transportation funds; - The participant has a health limitation; - The participant has a hidden disability; - The participant is complying with a treatment program; - The participant is engaged in multiple activities; or - Any other good cause reason that limits program participation.